opengeospatial/ogc-records-website/README.md

 ## Introduction
 This repository hosts the source of the OGC API - Records Micro Website: https://records.developer.ogc.org

 Currently, the website is served from the [gh-pages](https://github.com/opengeospatial/ogc-records-website/tree/gh-pages) branch.
+Read [this note](#note-about-publishing-the-website), to understand how the website is generated.

 ## Quick Start :rocket: